burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Remove dead-end code which never executed in the program's control flow across compiled source files.
 * Function inlining.
 The compiler uses its heuristics to decide what to inline and what to not in the program code.
 Sometimes there is a toolchain extension that forces the compiler to make a specific decision or provides means to tune heuristics slightly.
 * In the case of using a global program optimization compiler and linker jointly may want to try inline even function definition from another compilation unit.
-* Try to remove recomputation of the loop-invariant code inside the loops.
+* Try to remove the recomputation of the loop-invariant code inside the loops.
 The technical term for this is Hoisting (or loop-invariant code).
 * Vectorization.
 Leverage into vector registers (like SSE2, Arm Neon, etc.) when possible.
 * Loops Unrolling.
 Unroll several-iteration of the loop to reduce control overhead and sometimes open the ability to leverage Instruction Level Parallelism with the price of code size.
 * Loops Fusion.
 Loop Fusion, also known as *jamming* combines multiple loops over the same index range.
 * Figure out with Memory Aliasing and apply optimization for non-aliased pointed expression (For details please check [Compute Optimization Relative Information](#compute-optimization-relative-information)).
 * Constant Propagation.
-A big part of the compiler and benefit of having compiler that it can propagate constants across the whole source code of the program.
+A big part of the compiler and benefit of having a compiler is that it can propagate constants across the whole source code of the program.
 This is utilized to derive values during compile time.
 * Register allocation.
 To decide in which moment of runtime different registers can be used to store values the special algorithms/policies should be used.

 Various things of optimization are out of the scope of the compiler.
 And can only be solved by the creator of the Algorithm.

-> We think that is a nice research direction when such algorithmic aspects is provided for the compiler.
+> We think that is a nice research direction when such algorithmic aspects are provided for the compiler.

 ### Code Emitting